RnewGrab Deal : Flat 20% off on live classes - SCHEDULE CALL Rnew

 Q14).
 How to create a calculated field in Tableau?

-• You truly need to click the drop right down to the proper of Dimensions at the statistics pane and select out “Create > Calculated field” to open the calculation editor.
+• You must click the drop-down to the proper of Dimensions at the statistics pane and select “Create > Calculated field” to open the calculation editor.

 • Name the new field and create a method.